joshuaretallick/instant-messenger-project/README.md

 - Then open `http://localhost:3000` in your browser

 # Testing
 I built this app using Ruby-on-Rails.
-Testing has been conducted with RSpec and Capybara, measured with SimpleCov, with an achieved coverage of -
+Testing has been conducted with RSpec, FactoryBot and Capybara, measured with SimpleCov, with an achieved coverage of -

+# CI/CD
+Through-out the entire build I have been pushing the code to Travis to check for any deployment issues, with a green tick status currently in effect on Github

 ## User Stories